Healthy Homes Assessment Lochain

 building insulation inspection

-A dry and warm house is an ideal house
+A dry and warm home is an ideal house

 Insulation Lochain

-Insulation requirements to be in compliance with the R-values for your area
+Insulation requirements to be in compliance with the R-values required for your area

 • Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about this Healthy Homes insulation quality.
+Check out the complete details of this Healthy Homes insulation quality.

 Lochain Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage standard.
+Check out the complete details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection